Charchit26/f1-champ-mobiquity-challenge/README.md

 This is a single page application that presents a list that shows the F1 world champions starting from 2005 until now.

-Clicking on an item shows the list of the winners for every race for the selected year
+Clicking on an item shows the list of the winners for every race for the selected year.

+All this information is loaded using an asynchronous API call.
+During the duration of the API call it shows a `loading...` text to greet the user.

 It is using [Ergast Developer API](http://ergast.com/mrd/) for this purpose.